OlgaFlower/DateSense-Legal/PrivacyPolicy.en.md

 # Privacy Policy

-**Last updated:** 2026-08-22
+**Last updated:** 2026-08-25

 ---

 ## 1. Introduction

-DateSense respects your privacy.
+SeeSi respects your privacy.

-This Privacy Policy explains what data DateSense processes when you use the app.
+This Privacy Policy explains what data SeeSi processes when you use the app.

-DateSense does not transmit your private self-reflection content, personal notes, answers, or relationship entries to our servers for storage or analysis as part of app analytics or profiling.
+SeeSi does not transmit your private self-reflection content, personal notes, answers, or relationship entries to our servers for storage or analysis as part of app analytics or profiling.
 This content is stored locally on your device.

-To provide account access, app reliability, analytics, and subscription functionality, DateSense does process limited account, technical, and usage-related data as described below.
+To provide account access, app reliability, analytics, and subscription functionality, SeeSi does process limited account, technical, and usage-related data as described below.

 ---

 ## 2. Data We Process

-DateSense may process the following categories of data:
+SeeSi may process the following categories of data:

 - email address or private relay email address provided through Sign in with Apple;
 - email address provided through Sign in with Google;